Annotation Interface Insert

 database, including all automatically generated identifiers, initial versions, and other values which changed as a

 result of the insert.
-The order of entities within an Iterable
+The order of entities within an Iterable or array return value must match the position

 of entities in the argument.
 After the annotated method returns, an original entity instance supplied as an argument